Kareem-845/IT-Ticketing-System/README.md

 An IT support technician account was created in osTicket.
 The technician was assigned to the IT Support department to simulate a service desk employee.

+Step 11 - Create a test user
+The existing Active Directory environment was used to simulate an employee.
+A domain user was created in Active Directory for this lab utilizing the Windows 10 workstation.